HospitalRun/planning/Requirements/v1_0/Incident-Management.md

     5. Status
     6. Edit and Delete button (delete is protected by a pop-up)
 1. Each column in the list can be sorted
-1. Filters are on the entered by, category, category item and status columns
+1. Filters are on the date entered, entered by (user), category, category item and status columns